Fiserv/Commerce-Hub/docs/Getting-Started/Getting-Started-Online.md

 ## Payment.js

-Commerce Hub's Payment JS allows a merchant an easy and secure way to embed a payment form into a website.
+Allows a merchant an easy and secure way to embed a payment form into a website.
 Payment.js makes it simple to [tokenize](../../Transactions/Payment-Token.md) the payment credentials without collecting, processing, or being able to view those payment credentials in their untokenized form, lowering the PCI compliance requirements.

 Payment.js accomplishes this by injecting an iframe into a parent form where customers can enter their data.
 The form fields can be customized by the merchant.